Arrow Electronics: 1970s

-Entering the 1970s with $9 million of annual distribution sales, Arrow ranked no. 12 among U.S. electronics distributors.
-No. 1–ranked Avnet was 8-times Arrow's size.

 During the 1970s decade, by winning key semiconductor franchises (led by Texas Instruments in 1970) and opening sales offices in over 20 U.S. cities, Arrow grew its electronics distribution business at an average annual rate of 34 percent.
 By the end of the decade, the company's electronics distribution sales had climbed to $177 million, making Arrow the country's second largest electronics distributor.

 The company took on high levels of debt through frequent public bond offerings, to fund its growth strategy.
 Additional growth capital was provided through the 1969 acquisition of Schuylkill Metals Corporation, a lead recycling company.
 (This business, having served its purpose, was sold in 1987 amidst problems associated with being designated an EPA Superfund site contaminated with lead and chromium.)

 In the 1970s, Arrow discontinued its retail operations and inaugurated the electronics distribution's first integrated online, real-time computer system to provide up-to-the-minute inventory positions and facilitate remote order entry.
 In 1979, Arrow was listed on the New York Stock Exchange.
 That same year, it acquired Cramer Electronics (historically the U.S.'s second-largest distributor), the company's first major industry acquisition, which provided access to many markets in the western United States.